-This incredible public recreation area, dubbed Garnet Hill by the locals, has drawn national attention for its beautifully rich, dark red garnets that are readily found here.
+This incredible public recreation area, dubbed Garnet Hill by the locals, draws national attention for the beautifully rich, dark red garnets that are readily found here.
 Buried within the hillsides on the outskirts of Ely, these garnets are found in the rhyolitic volcanic rock that so densely populates the region, and which gives way to freely found gemstones that work their way up through the earth.

 Gems that can be uncovered at Garnet Hill are known as Almandine, and get their vibrant color hues from their high iron content.
 As garnets are considered to be semi-precious gemstones, most findings at Garnet Hill have natural flaws, but a few lucky prospectors might uncover a high-quality stone.
-And hey, even if you don’t, whatever you find at Garnet Hill will definitely make for a pretty sweet souvenir.
+Either way, whatever you find at Garnet Hill makes for a pretty sweet souvenir.
 (And if you strike out, you can always swing by Garnet Mercantile in Ely for some pre-polished pretties.)

-Visitors hoping to discover a beautiful selection of garnets can make a weekend of it, as the Garnet Fields Rockhound Area also features limited camping space for both tents and smaller RVs.
+Visitors hoping to discover a beautiful selection of garnets can make a weekend of it, as the Garnet Hill rockhound area also features limited camping space for both tents and smaller RVs.
 There is also a group campfire area and a wheelchair accessible restroom, as well as five picnic tables near the top of Garnet Hill.
-Additional camping sites can be found in and around the nearby town of Ely.
+(Meanwhile, a roof over your head can be found in abundance in nearby Ely.)
 Garnet Hill is also one of the best locations for a first-rate view of the gargantuan open pit copper mine and colorful waste rock dumps of the nearby Robinson Mining District.
 Best of all, this fantastic recreational area is open to the public at no charge.